On the quantitative variation of congruence ideals and integral periods of modular forms: Arithmetic applications

-We recall the following simple form of the Jacquet-Langlands correspondence. \begin{thm} There exists a non-canonical isomorphism
+We recall the following simple form of the Jacquet--Langlands correspondence. \begin{thm} There exists a non-canonical isomorphism

-of Hecke modules with identification $\mathbb{T}^{N^-}(N^+) \otimes \mathbb{C} \simeq \mathbb{T}(N)^{N^-} \otimes \mathbb{C}$. \end{thm} \begin{proof} See \cite[Theorem 2.30 in $\S$2.3.6]{hida-hilbert} for this form of the correspondence.
-Indeed, the isomorphism should be understood as the one-to-one correspondence between Hecke eigensystems. \end{proof} We integrally normalize each quaternionic modular form $f_B$ by its mod $p$ non-vanishing of the values of $f_B$ as in \cite[$\S$4.1]{chida-hsieh-p-adic-L-functions} as well as the space of classical modular forms by the $q$-expansion.
-Using these two integral structures, we are able to identify
+of Hecke modules with identification their Hecke algebras over $\mathbb{C}$. \end{thm} \begin{proof} See \cite[Theorem 2.30 in $\S$2.3.6]{hida-hilbert} for this form of the correspondence.
+Indeed, the isomorphism should be understood as the one-to-one correspondence between Hecke eigensystems. \end{proof} By using fixed embeddings $\iota_p$ and $\iota_\infty$, we integrally normalize each quaternionic modular form $f_B$ by its mod $p$ non-vanishing of the values of $f_B$ as in \cite[$\S$4.1]{chida-hsieh-p-adic-L-functions}.
+The integral normalization of classical modular forms is given by the $q$-expansion.
+Using these two integral structures, we are able to identify the Hecke modules

-as $\mathbb{T}^{N^-}(N^+) \simeq \mathbb{T}(N)^{N^-}$-modules; however, this identification itself is ad hoc.
-It will have a precise meaning after having the freeness of the quaternionic Hecke modules (Theorem \ref{thm:freeness_quaternion}).
+with identification of their Hecke algebras over $\mathcal{O}$; however, this identification itself is ad hoc.
+It will have a precise meaning after establishing the freeness of the quaternionic Hecke modules (Theorem \ref{thm:freeness_quaternion}).

-\subsection{Quaternionic congruence ideals and Gross periods}
+\subsubsection{Quaternionic congruence ideals and Gross periods}

 Consider the perfect pairing

 defined in \cite[(6.1)]{chida-hsieh-p-adic-L-functions}: